curleyt1/AstroSnap/README.md

 #### Constellation_Explorer
 Folder containing all android studio project files for application.
 ##### App subfolder
-Subfolder containing Source files.
+This is the subfolder containing our Source files.
 The source code for the application's three activities are found in the path:

 `Project Files/Constellation_Explorer/app/src/main/java/com/witcomp5501/astrosnap`